It produces answers, not decisions.

 Every cycle, every decision, every commitment are inspectable in real time.
 Cost, drift, claims, and policy posture surfaced as first-class operator views.

-XRack runs inside your perimeter; cloud, VPC, or air-gapped.
-Customer data and cognition stay there.
+Cognition, execution, memory, evidence, and gateway all run on a single host in your own environment; cloud, VPC, or air-gapped.
 No third-party reasoning hop.
 No vendor that sees your traffic.

-Sixteen subsystems out of the box.
-Below is the subset that matters in a buying conversation; grouped by the four questions every regulated procurement review asks.
+Sixteen subsystems ship in the box.
+The fifteen axes above are what the runtime is; this is the same thing in checklist form, grouped by the four questions every regulated procurement review asks.

 Routed through the bifrost gateway.
 Multi-vendor, rate-aware, with structured retries.
 Switch providers without restarting cognition.

 One agent brain, every surface.
-All channels share a single memory, identity, and audit log; so a conversation that starts on Slack continues on email without missing a beat.
+All channels share a single memory, identity, and audit log, so a conversation that starts on Slack continues on email without missing a beat.
+Voice runs in perimeter, and time itself is a source too: heartbeats, cron, and signed webhooks enter the same loop as a human message.

 XRack speaks Model Context Protocol; the emerging standard for agent tool integration.
 Plus first-class support for documents, search, and isolated code execution.